Azure Security Best Practices: Safeguarding Your Cloud Infrastructure and Data

 Audit user identities and access policies

 Azure security teams should monitor and audit cloud security control and continue with the data protection process.
+Regular audits ensure only authorized users have access to critical Azure resources.
 You must audit the app’s ownership regularly to ensure only the active users or administrators have access to sensitive data.

 You can use the Azure security center to enhance auditing procedures and include analysis tools that provide accurate feedback and suggest security posture improvements.